intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/monitoring/pms.md

 - The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.

-- The timestamps are stored in the canonical format used for data storage ('YYYY-MM-DD HH:mm:ss.SSSS') as shown in the examples.
+- timestamps are stored in canonical format ('YYYY-MM-DD HH:mm:ss.SSSS') as shown in the examples.

 Attribute | Metric | Data | Constraint | Description
 --- | --- | --- | --- | ---